Tim Pierson, MS, RDN, CDN

 For centuries—at least as far back as 3,000 B.C.E—dairy has provided critical nutrients necessary for a healthy life.
 Once known as the “white elixir” the importance of dairy in the diet remains to this day.
 Whether it is preventing disease, building bones, or providing economically and sustainably friendly nutrients, dairy can have a role in every healthy diet.

 As our farmers look to provide for the future, dairy can play a crucial role in ensuring we can feed the growing global population at a reasonable price, without contributing to the decline of the environment.
 As a matter of fact, dairy farmers across the U.S. have already started to protect the environment, be it the air we breathe, the water we drink, the food we eat, and the land we use.
 Dairy farmers in the state of Washington are working hard to provide delicious and nutritious products at a low cost without harming the environment.
-As we look to the future, dairy farmers are using new technology and employing new techniques to become carbon neutral, or better by 2050.
+As we look to the future, dairy farmers are using new technology and employing new techniques to become GHG neutral, or better by 2050.

-According to a life cycle assessment for fluid milk commissioned in 2007, U.S. dairy contributes only 2% of all U.S. greenhouse gas emissions.
+According to a life cycle assessment for fluid milk commissioned in 2007, U.S. dairy contributes only 2% of all U.S. greenhouse gas (GHG) emissions.
 Coupled with a rigorous and third-party reviewed materiality assessment, the industry prioritized the most pressing areas of environmental sustainability as the foundation for the 2050 goals:

-1. Become carbon neutral or better
+1. Become GHG neutral

 2. Optimize water use while maximizing recycling